as87321234/AnsiNist2K/README.md

 ## Known Limitations

-* The NistAnsi2K Project work well if the Java VM run with -Dfile.encoding=ISO_8859_1.
-This many not be suitable for your project.
-Future release will ensure that all file encoding are being supported.
+* The AnsiNist2K Project works well if the Java VM run with -Dfile.encoding=ISO_8859_1 environment property.
+It is understood that this may not be suitable for all projects.
+Future releases will ensure that all file encoding are being supported.

 ## Status
 Project is: _in progress_